 The Refugee Company started out of frustration.
 Because I’ve been seeing so many people stuck in the system.
 I thought there should be more possible than we are doing now.
-How it gets in my DNA?
-Because I just did so many projects.
-So you see what works.
+I just did so many projects.
+You see what works.

 How did you become mindful of these issues?

-Fleur Bakker: I grew up in a rich family with all the chances.
+Fleur Bakker: I grew up in a rich family with all the opportunities.
 If you’re open for the world … you see things differently; you want to do something about it.
 It’s not just being a rebel, but it’s also being an entrepreneur, seeing chances.
-Then, if you have this slight social mindset, you get frustrated that we cannot solve societal issues and a lot of people don’t have the same chances as I had.
+Then, if you have this slight social mindset, you get frustrated that we cannot solve societal issues.

 For me it’s about poverty … people who don’t have opportunities.
 You want to do something that improves the lives of the people in your society.